joyccino/MOOD_HACK2023/README.md

 [Foliage colors improve relaxation and emotional status of university students from different countries (2021)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7855717/)

 We hope you enjoy working on the Mood Light Hackathon project!
 If you have any questions or run into issues, feel free to open an issue on this repository.
-Happy hacking!